nasa/cumulus-dashboard/README.md

 | STAGE | e.g. UAT, default to development
 | LABELS | gitc or daac localization (defaults to daac)
 | APIROOT | the API URL.
 This must be set as it defaults to example.com
+| KIBANAROOT | \<optional\> Should point to a Kibana endpoint.
+Must be set for distribution metrics to be displayed.
+| ESROOT | \<optional\> Should point to an Elasticsearch endpoint.
+Must be set for distribution metrics to be displayed.
 | RECOVERY_PATH | setting this to a backend api endpoint will enable 'recover buttons' for granules and collections. e.g. - 'recover'

 ## Building or running locally